potatokuka/mini_tester/README.md

 ### Prerequisites

 Bash has to be installed and accessible through $PATH.
 Your minishell has to write its prompt to STDERR.
+Your minishell has to read regularly (get_next_line) when STDIN does not refer to a terminal device.

 ### Installation